Project Timeframe: January 2014 – ongoing

-In October, 2012, we put together a multidisciplinary Task Force including the Medical Director of the Hospitalist Program, the VP of Patient Care Services, The Executive Director of Quality and Care Management, the Education Coordinator, a unit Nurse Manager, and Care Managers to research evidence based educational tools and to develop a patient /caregiver education protocol.
+Interventions: In January, 2014, the original multidisciplinary Task Force regrouped.
+This Task Force included the Medical Director of the Hospitalist Program, the VP of Patient Care Services, The Executive Director of Quality and Care Management, a unit Nurse Manager, and Care Managers to address our goal.
+The team quickly identified that the one constant in any patient’s care was their assigned nurse, who saw the patient repeatedly during their shift.

 The team developed the following plan: